 Some systems/works subvert our expectations of the alignment system by replacing or adding scales (and not just the same scale by a different name).
 Perhaps the system cares more about how sane a character is, or how famous they are, instead of how "nice" or "lawful" they are.
 Another way to subvert the expectations is to replace one or both scales with a single word.
-This wiki uses the word "stupid", usually, based on how other characters have behaved in stories and Real Life
+This wiki uses the word "stupid", usually, based on how other characters have behaved in stories and Real Life.
+See Lawful Stupid, Chaotic Stupid.

 Sometimes, an exceptional character or two don't conform to the standard alignment scheme and has a unique alignment listed in their stats.
 Works with unique alignments can add both nuance and often humour to what would otherwise be a dry description of which predefined box someone sits in.

-- Mass Effect aligns its Karma Meter with the Sliding Scale of Idealism Versus Cynicism, respectively called "Paragon" and "Renegade".
-In theory, Paragons are The Hero while Renegades are the Nineties Anti-Hero.
+- Mass Effect aligns its Karma Meter with the Sliding Scale of Idealism vs. Cynicism, respectively called "Paragon" and "Renegade".
+In theory, Paragons are The Hero while Renegades are the '90s Anti-Hero.
 But since "the place of humanity in the galaxy" is a recurring theme, Renegades also tend to stand for shameless anti-alien racism.

 - The Order of the Stick has a tie-in adventure game which lists the main cast's alignments as Beleaguered Good (Roy), Chaotic Greedy (Haley), Foolish Good (Elan), Arrogant Neutral (Vaarsuvius), Selfish Evil (Belkar), and Lawful Bland (Durkon).

-- In 8-Bit Theater, Red Mage's alignment as stated by his character sheet is "Lawful Amazing", likely to hide the fact that he's most likely of Evil alignment.
+- In 8-Bit Theater, Red Mage's alignment as stated by his character sheet is "Lawful Amazing", likely to hide the fact that he's closer to Chaotic Stupid.

-- In Fate/stay night, all the servants have one specific alignment of the regular axis, with the execption of The Berserker Class, which exchanges the sanity of the servant for a Stat Boost, overriding the Morality Axis for the simple "Mad" label, and for example Lancelot, the Berserker servant of the Fourth War was "Lawful Mad" while Herakles, the Berserker servant of the fifth was "Chaotic Mad"
+- In Fate/stay night, all the Servants have one specific alignment of the regular axis, with the exception of The Berserker Class, which exchanges the sanity of the Servant for a Stat Boost, overriding the Morality Axis for the simple "Mad" label, and for example Lancelot, the Berserker of the Fourth Holy Grail War was "Lawful Mad" while Herakles, the Berserker of the Fifth Holy Grail was "Chaotic Mad".
+Within the franchise, every Berserker introduced after them do not have the Mad alignment, though.
+(With the exception of a gag character named Mori Nagayoshi.)

 - On This Very Wiki: The Stupid axis.